Junos OS Release Notes for EX Series Switches

 [See request chassis beacon.]

-Virtual Chassis support for up to four member switches (EX4650 switches)—Starting in Junos OS Release 20.1R1, you can interconnect up to four EX4650-48Y switches into a Virtual Chassis managed as a single device.
-The Virtual Chassis:
+Virtual Chassis support for up to four member switches (EX4650 switches)—Starting in Junos OS Release 20.1R1, you can interconnect up to four EX4650-48Y switches into a Virtual Chassis that operates as one logical device managed as a single chassis.

-Has two member switches in Routing Engine role (master, backup) and the remaining members in linecard role.
+Two member switches take the Routing Engine role, with one as master and one as backup, and the remaining members operate in linecard role.

-Supports 40-Gigabit Ethernet or 100-Gigabit Ethernet QSFP28 ports on the front panel (ports 48 through 55) as Virtual Chassis ports (VCPs).
+You can use any of the 40-Gigabit Ethernet or 100-Gigabit Ethernet QSFP28 ports on the front panel (ports 48 through 55) as Virtual Chassis ports (VCPs) to connect the member switches.

 IEEE 802.1X authentication

-Layer 2 port security features, including IP source guard, IPv6 router advertisement (RA) guard, DHCP, and DHCP snooping
+Layer 2 port security features, DHCP, and DHCP snooping

 Junos telemetry interface (JTI)